Nikolass1000/Ohno/README.md

 To install Luvit, visit https://luvit.io and follow the instructions provided for your platform.

-To install Discordia, run lit install SinisterRectus/discordia.
+To install Discordia, run '`lit install SinisterRectus/discordia.`

 Go to the https://discordapp.com/developers/applications/me page and create an application in it.